MuseTag/musetag.github.io/99-specifications.md

 - `.Voice(expression)[text]`: Marks a passage as spoken or thought by the annotated entity, with optional expression/context.
 The visible parameter (in square brackets) is the spoken or thought text; the hidden parameter (in parentheses) can indicate expression, intonation, or context (e.g. "intrigued", "thought", "whispering").
 Useful for identifying speech, thoughts, or interior monologue, and for TTS (text-to-speech) or to guide actors recording audiobooks or dramatic readings, as well as for analysis.
   - Example: `@@(Holmes).Voice(intrigued)[What is happening here?]`

+- `.Color(color)`: Assigns a display color to the entity for graphical tools and visualizations (timelines, interaction graphs, highlights).
+The parameter is the color value and is normally provided as an invisible parameter (parentheses).
+Accepted formats follow standard CSS color definitions (hex `#RRGGBB` / `#RGB`, `rgb()`, `rgba()`, `hsl()`, CSS color names, etc.).
+This modifier is global in scope and is intended to be used by tooling rather than rendered in text.
+  - Parameters:
+    - `color` (string): Color value in a CSS-acceptable format.
+By convention this parameter is invisible (use parentheses) because it is not meant to appear in the final reader output.
+  - Examples:
+    - `@@Holmes.Color(#ffcc00)` — assigns Holmes the color `#ffcc00` for visualizations.
+    - `@@(Holmes,Watson).Color(steelblue)` — assigns the CSS color `steelblue` to both Holmes and Watson.
+  - Notes:
+    - `.Color` is primarily a visualization hint for tools (timeline bars, node colors, highlights).
+Implementations should normalise and validate color values and may convert palette tokens to concrete colors according to project/theme settings.
+    - Invalid or unrecognised color specifications may be ignored or reported as a warning by tools.
+    - By convention `.Color` behaves as a single, global display attribute for an entity; it is expected to be set at most once per entity in typical use (subsequent declarations may override depending on tool policy).

 **Note:**
 You can also use `.Voice` with the null entity (`@@.`) to indicate a vocal effect or expression for narration or any passage not attributed to a specific entity.
 Example: